 To crochet this shawl you will need to know three basic crochet stitches.
 They are all quite simple and look great when combined.
 This pattern is considered intermediate and will require crochet knowledge about reading patterns and stitch charts as well as combining stitches.

 Crochet Stitches for a Shawl

-Learn all about each stitch below so you can start your shawl as soon as possible.
+Learn all about each crochet stitch for this shawl below, so you can start crocheting as soon as possible.